MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

 ![Screenshot of plan overview](media/6614c40776f6997ec0ad443a0ebaf318.png)

 5. To change the requirements, select the **Edit** button.
-6. In the **Copilot** field under the **User requirements** heading, enter: “*Staff should be able to report if there is an issue with the equipment while they have it checked out*.”
+6. In the **Copilot** field under the **User requirements** heading, enter: `Staff should be able to report if there is an issue with the equipment while they have it checked out`
 7. Select the **Go** button.

 A new issue reporting requirement will be added to your plan.